Darlington RFC

 Darlington RFC are a rugby union team that are situated in the North East town of Darlington, County Durham.
 They play at Blackwell Meadows on the south side of the town running parallel to the town's A66 by-pass.
-The first XV plays in Durham/Northumberland 1.
+The first XV plays in Counties 1 Durham & Northumberland.

 The club also runs a highly successful youth and mini rugby tournament every year Darlington Festival, traditionally on May Bank Holiday Weekend.
 This is attended by teams from across the north of England and Scotland of late.